Who can stay at the Ronald McDonald House Ireland?

 The Charity here in Ireland is run by a Board of Trustees.
 All trustees and our CEO give their services and time on a Pro Bono Basis.

-For House related questions please contact Joe Kenny (Head of Operations).
-For Charity related questions please contact Marian Carroll, CEO (Volunteer) RMHC Ireland.
+For House related questions please contact Sharon Keogh (House Operations Manager).
+For Charity related questions please contact Joe Kenny, CEO, RMHC Ireland.